 Visiting Washington Ghost Towns Responsibly

 Throughout your explorations, be sure to respect the natural surroundings.
-Leave all plants and remaining structures undisturbed to help preserve the history of the sites.
+Leave all plants, structures, and abandoned equipment undisturbed to help preserve the history of the sites.
 Also remember to pack out everything you bring with you, and do not touch any artifacts you find at these cultural sites.
 If you happen to glimpse wildlife, remain a safe distance away, and also be considerate of fellow visitors you might pass along the way.
 Responsible visits ensure that future generations can enjoy these magical glimpses into the past, too.

 Set out on a one-of-kind adventure, and discover the storied histories of these Washington ghost towns.